-So what actually happens when you call \$ ('#my-textarea').wymeditor()?
+So what actually happens when you call \$ (' #my-textarea').wymeditor()?

 - 1. Your existing textarea is hidden. - 2.
 An iframe is created in that location. - 3.
-The attribute data-wym-initialized is added to the textarea. - 4.
-The WYMeditor toolbars and interface load. - 5.
+The WYMeditor toolbars and interface load. - 4.
 The iframe is initialized with the content from your textarea.